Solve the world’s problems.

 This is why I blog and try to be a positive example for people I encounter offline.

 This is why I don’t own pets or enslave anyone to me for any reason.
-Below I wrote down six areas individuals need to improve to get out of our current world reality loop.
+Below, I wrote down six areas individuals must improve to escape our current world reality loop.

 A reality loop is much like Groundhog Day syndrome.
 It’s where life keeps repeating itself even if the people, places, and things change.
 Real change begins within and starts with the individual, not the collective consciousness.